-Limits on Split Shifts (14.05)
+14.05 Limits on Split Shifts

-Within any twenty-four (24) hour period, the University will not require an employee's scheduled duties to span a period of more than nine (9) hours (including a meal break) without his/her agreement.
+Within any twenty-four (24) hour period, the University will not require an employee's scheduled duties to span a period of more than nine (9) hours (including a meal break) without their agreement.
 Duties which the employee has been authorized to schedule at their choosing will not be considered scheduled duties for the purposes of this clause.

-Vacations (16.02)
+16.02 Vacations

-- (a) Full-time twelve (12) month appointments or contiguous appointments of twelve (12) or more months: ten (10) days' vacation, fifteen (15) days after oneyear. - (b) Part-time twelve (12) month appointments or contiguous appointments of twelve (12) or more months: two (2) weeks' vacation; three (3) weeks after one (1) year. - (c) All other appointments: four percent (4%) vacation pay unless arrangements are made at the time of appointment to take vacation with pay pro-rated on the basis of an annual full-time vacation entitlement of two weeks.
+- (a) Full-time twelve (12) month appointments or contiguous appointments of twelve (12) or more months: ten (10) days' vacation, fifteen (15) days after one year. - (b) Part-time twelve (12) month appointments or contiguous appointments of twelve (12) or more months: two (2) weeks' vacation; three (3) weeks after one (1) year. - (c) All other appointments: four percent (4%) vacation pay unless arrangements are made at the time of appointment to take vacation with pay pro-rated on the basis of an annual full-time vacation entitlement of two weeks.